BryceVandegrift/c8/README.md

 Implementing a CHIP-8 VM is relatively easy on modern systems and in the process it teaches the user how virtual machines and emulators work.
-The CHIP-8 is sort of like a *"Baby's First Virtual Machine"* for someone who has never dipped their toes in this field.
+The CHIP-8 is sort of like a *"Baby's First Virtual Machine"* for someone who has never dipped their toes into this field.

 ## TODO